-If you take a leave of absence without pay (LWOP), money will not be automatically contributed to your FSA during the time you are not receiving paycheck.
+If you take a leave of absence without pay (LWOP), money will not be automatically contributed to your FSA during the time you are not receiving a paycheck.

-To access your funds for eligible expenses incurred after your LWOP begins, you must continue contributing through direct after-tax payment to your Health Care Account while on LWOP.
+To access your funds for eligible expenses incurred during your LWOP, you must continue contributing through direct after-tax payment to your Health Care Account while on LWOP.